saltstack/salt/doc/ref/configuration/master.rst

 Default: ``128``

 The size in bytes of each slot in the PKI index.
-This must be large enough to hold your longest minion ID plus approximately 10 bytes of overhead.
+This must be large enough to hold your longest minion ID plus approximately 10 bytes of internal overhead (state information and separators).

 .. code-block:: yaml